Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball: Simulation

 For the first two scenarios, the missingness mechanism is MAR, since players get removed due to low previously observed performance.
-Dropout case (3) falls under MCAR, since athletes are selected at random to retire without considering past or future offensive production.
+Specifically, for case (2), all player-seasons at the beginning at their career between age 21 and 25 are observed, and low-performing players during this playing period are dropped.
+Dropout case (3) falls under MCAR, since athletes are selected completely at random to retire without considering past or future offensive production.
+Case (4) illustrates MNAR, since our consideration is that players who have low OPS at the beginning do not make it into the major league until they turn 25.
+Here, the dropped OPS values are what their OPS would have been if they played, but because it would have been so low, they do not get promoted until the age cutoff of 25.

-Figure \ref{fig:drop-compare} displays the average OPS aging curves for all baseball players obtained from the original data with no missingness and data with only the surviving players associated with the dropout mechanisms mentioned above.
+Figure \ref{fig:drop-compare} displays the average OPS aging curve for all baseball players obtained from the original data with no missingness, along with the aging curves constructed based on data with only the surviving players associated with the aforementioned dropout mechanisms.
+For each dropout case, the corresponding curve is based on the average OPS at each age aggregated across all players that remain after dropout.
 These are smoothed curves obtained from loess model fits, and we use mean absolute error (MAE) to evaluate the discrepancy between the dropout and true aging curves.

 It is clear that randomly removing players have minimal effect on the aging curve, as the curve obtained from (3) and the original curve essentially overlap (MAE \(= 7.42 \times 10^{-4}\)).
 On the other hand, a positive shift from the fully observed curve occurs for the remaining two cases of dropout based on OPS average (MAE \(= 0.031\) for (1) and MAE \(=0.019\) for (2)).
 This means the aging curves with only the surviving players are overestimated in the presence of missing data due to past performance.
-More specifically, the player performance drops off faster as they age than when it is estimated with only complete case analysis.
+More specifically, the estimated player performance drops off faster as they age when considering missing data than when it is estimated with only complete case analysis (i.e.~only considering observed seasons).
+As for case (4), when low-performing players are not being promoted until age 25 and only good players are observed before age 25, we observe an overestimation at the beginning of player's career.
+Aside from overestimating the aging curve, ignoring player dropout also pushes the estimated performance peak to a later point (29 years old) in a player's career.

 \hypertarget{sec:imp}{